vapor-community/Imperial/docs/Auth0/README.md

 ## Supporting SSL

-Vapor 3 does not natively support SSL.
+Auth0 requires https for the Login URI.
+However, Vapor 3 does not natively support SSL.
 To get by for local testing:

 Generate certificates for your localhost by: